 Cate McGowan’s debut story collection, True Places Never Are, winner of the 2014 Moon City Press Short Fiction Award and a finalist for the Lascaux Review 2015 Short Fiction Collection Contest, introduces us to an assortment of unforgettable characters who are on a voyage through loss and salvation.
-McGowan's book title borrows from Moby Dick: “It is not down in any map; true places never are.”
+McGowan's book title borrows from Herman Melville's Moby-Dick: “It is not down in any map; true places never are.”
 And the characters who populate these stories venture into wondrous worlds as knotty and distressing as the locales they aim to leave or love.

 PRAISE FOR True Places Never Are